techtangents/ylj-reading-the-tea-leaves/workshop/1-framework.md

   - Never emit output (Output type: `Void`)

 Halogen is a purely functional library, so there is no actual mutation in a component like there is in react.
-This is why we go to the added complexity of having the component dsl.
+This is why we go to the added complexity of having the component DSL.
 The component DSL is actually an algebra wrapped up in free so that we can keep our components as a purely functional declaration of a component whilst still getting the modular state that we want from a component.